 There are countless ways to explore Austin, Texas, especially for those who enjoy the outdoors.
 Whether you enjoy pedaling or paddling—or prefer exploring on your own two feet—Austin provides you with endless itineraries to maximize your time outside, all while keeping you fueled with tacos, local coffee, and craft beer.
 We challenge you to make the most of 48 hours in town with this stacked itinerary, which will keep you moving, hungry for tacos, and needing all the coffee you can get.

-Coffee: Caffé Medici, housed in a cozy old house along Clarksville’s West Lynn Street, has one of the best lattes in the city.
+Caffeinate.
+With several convenient locations around town, Caffé Medici has one of the best lattes in the city.
 The cafe also features breakfast tacos by locally loved Tacodeli, fresh juice from JuiceLand, and artwork by local artists, making it a great place to get a caffeine fix, breakfast, and an introduction to Austin’s creative scene all in one.
 Grab a ready-made sandwich to go and enjoy it during your first activity.

 Take a hike.
 A long one.
 There’s no better way to begin a day, particularly a nice one, than on a great trail that winds through the Texas Hill Country.
 One of the most iconic landscapes in Central Texas is that of the limestone cliffs and stone river beds of the Pedernales River, all of which you can find at nearby Pedernales Falls State Park.
 Take on the nearly 9-mile Juniper Ridge Trail, which winds through shaded mesquite forest, before taking on the short walk to the park’s actual namesake: Pedernales Falls (the reward for your hard work).
 And, when hunger strikes, you’ll be happy you packed that sandwich.

-Lunch: After taking on a challenging trail, you’ll be ready for a hearty meal.
-Head back toward Austin, detouring to Jester King Brewery and Stanley’s Farmhouse Pizza, which share a piece of land and feature both house-made sour beers and homemade pizza.
+Lunch at a brewery.
+After taking on a challenging trail, you’ll be ready for a hearty meal.
+Head back toward Austin, detouring to Jester King Brewery and its new on-site kitchen, which features both house-made sour beers and homemade pizza.
 Only open on weekends, expect to find a crowd, as locals flock to the hills to sip the award-winning brews and enjoy a slice under the shade of live oak trees.